 Persons belonging to Fiskars Related Party are defined in the Related Party Guidelines approved by the Fiskars' Board of Directors in 2012.
-According to the Guidelines the following persons belong to the Related Party in 2016:

-- Members of the Fiskars Board of Directors - The President CEO and his deputy - Members of the Executive Board - Members of the Corporate Office - Members of the Business Region management teams - Members of the Business Unit management teams - Country directors - Other individuals specified from time to time by the President and CEO - Members of the family (i.e. spouses, persons under the related party's guardianship and other family members who live in the same household with the abovementioned related party - Entities controlled by the above mentioned individuals
+- Members of the Fiskars Board of Directors - The President and CEO and his/her deputy - Members of the Executive Leadership Team and Extended Leadership Team - Members of the Corporate Office - Members of the Strategic Business Units' management teams - · Country Directors - Other individuals specified from time to time by the President and CEO - Members of the family of the above-mentioned individuals (i.e. spouses, persons under the related party's guardianship and other family members who live in the same household with the above mentioned related parties) - Entities controlled by the above-mentioned individuals